sitecrafting/conifer/docs/what-is-conifer.md

 Rather than aiming to be The One True Way to Do WordPress, Conifer leans more toward The Way We Like to Do WordPress.
 Like its authors, Conifer is opinionated.

-We hold certain values at the center our philosophy as developers, designers, and creators.
+We hold certain values at the center of our philosophy as developers, designers, and creators.
 If you share these values, we think you'll benefit from Conifer.

 ### Abstractions for a WordPress architecture